Former Arizona Governor Paul Fannin said about Arizona and Mexico:

 Boys to Men, Arizona

-In December we donated 3 computers to the Boys-to-Men Mentoring Network.
+We donated 3 computers to the Boys-to-Men Mentoring Network.
 This organization is committed to the development of boys into caring, truthful men with powerful missions in their life.

 Phoenix Day Center

-In October we donated 3 computers to Phoenix Day Center.
+We donated 3 computers to Phoenix Day Center.
 The computers will be used by the Phoenix Day Non Profit (Central Park) in order for the youth to complete distance learning, academic tutoring, and other services an online network may afford them as most do not have access to a computer or internet at home.

 K's Training & Learning Center, LLC

-In August we donated 8 computer systems to K's Training & Learning Center in Glendale.
+We donated 8 computer systems to K's Training & Learning Center in Glendale.

 K's provides certified nursing assistant training.